lammps/lammps/doc/src/Build_cmake.rst

 ultimately produce a library ``liblammps.a`` and the LAMMPS executable ``lmp`` inside the ``build`` folder.

+Compilation can take a long time, since LAMMPS is a large project with many features.
 If your machine has multiple CPU cores (most do these days), you can speed this up by compiling sources in parallel with ``make -j N`` (with N being the maximum number of concurrently executed tasks).
-Also installation of the `ccache <https://ccache.dev/>`_ (= Compiler Cache) software may speed up repeated compilation significantly, e.g. during code development.
+Also installation of the `ccache <https://ccache.dev/>`_ (= Compiler Cache) software may speed up repeated compilation even more, e.g. during code development.

+After the initial build, whenever you edit LAMMPS source files, add or remove packages, change compiler flags or build options, you must re-compile and relink the LAMMPS executable with ``cmake --build .``.
+If the compilation fails for some reason, try running ``cmake .`` and then compile again.
+The included dependency tracking of should insure that only the necessary subset of files are re-compiled.

 After compilation, you may optionally install the LAMMPS executable into your system with: